umbraco/UmbracoDocs/umbraco-cms/reference/language-variation.md

 # Language Variation

-Language Variation allows you to have several different variations of content based on a language culture.
-In the documentation there are several other useful articles about the feature:
+Language Variation allows you to have different variations of content based on a language culture.
+In the documentation there are other useful articles about the feature:

 * [Getting started with Language Variants](../fundamentals/backoffice/variants.md)
 * [Rendering variant values](../fundamentals/design/rendering-content.md)